FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo.md

 | **Yoroshii**  <br>(よろしい, another term for Yaku) |![yoroshii.png](/suryong_nintendo_labels/yoroshii.png =150x)![yoroshii_iwata.jpg](/suryong_nintendo_labels/yoroshii_iwata.jpg =150x)| ★★★★★<br>Unique | Label appears in the **Nintendo Company Guide 2019.** Also produced by Nintendo for Iwata Honten, but it featured different label design.
 Tanaka Gyokusuido also carried this same brand, with the same label design as the Iwata Honten version.|
 | **Yu no Hana**  <br>(湯の花, Flowers of the Hot Spring) |![yunohana.jpg](/suryong_nintendo_labels/yunohana.jpg =150x)| ★★★★★<br>Unique |     |

 In addition, Nintendo released Club Nintendo Hanafuda in 2007, which featured characters from the Super Mario on only the scoring cards, and all Chaffs were left in their original design.
-It was available as a reward in the Club Nintendo Rewards Program, first as a red deck, then later as a black deck.
+It was only available as a reward in the Club Nintendo Rewards Program, first as a red deck, then later as a black deck.
+The red deck was also released internationally, and included a translated rules for [Koi-koi](/en/hanafuda/games/koi-koi).

 | Brand | Label | Packaging | Card details |
 | --- | --- | --- | --- |